All Episodes

 Hi, Sean.

-Well, it's always so an honor to speak to you and to Linda because you guys are the voices of truth, and part of the problem with what's going on, whether it's with Israel or in New York, is that everybody gets to hear all the propaganda.
+And part of the problem with what's going on, whether it's with Israel or in New York, is that everybody gets to hear all the propaganda.

-Um for where's the socialist capital?
+Where's the socialist capital?

-So I pity New York, and I hope that everybody gets on board.
+So I pity New York and I hope that everybody gets on board.

 You're in California.